 This SSC CGL exam is conducted on a Combined Graduate Level.
 This exam is very essential for the recruitment of suitable candidates for the non-technical and non-gazetted posts in Group B or Group C cadre for departments/ offices/ ministries under the Government of India.

 Whereas SSC MTS is conducted for the recruitment of multi-tasking staff in various Government departments/organizations.

-These exams are very competitive and lucrative.
+These exams are very immensely competitive and lucrative in nature.
 So, the number of applicants appearing for these exams are very high.
 Around lakhs of candidates appear for the recruitment exam for mere thousands of vacancies.

 The aspirants are then recruited for jobs like:

 Sub-Inspectors in Narcotics and more.

 The general eligibility criteria are as follows.
 It can vary slightly for each job post.